-One finger unit (one adult phalanx) is sufficient.
+One finger unit (an adult phalanx) is sufficient.

 And if you get burned, what should you do?

-It depends on the degree of sunburn, but basically you need to avoid the sun for a few days and then restore the skin's hydrolipidic barrier with appropriate emollients.
+It depends on the degree of sunburn, but basically you need to avoid the sun for a few days and then restore the skin's hydrolipidic barrier with suitable emollients.